MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 [OpenTelemetry](https://opentelemetry.io/docs/concepts/what-is-opentelemetry/) (OTel) is an open framework for application observability.
 The instrumentation is hosted by the Cloud Native Computing Foundation (CNCF), which provides standard interfaces for observability data, including [metrics](https://opentelemetry.io/docs/concepts/observability-primer/#reliability--metrics), [logs](https://opentelemetry.io/docs/concepts/observability-primer/#logs), and [traces](https://opentelemetry.io/docs/concepts/observability-primer/#distributed-traces).

 The OpenTelemetry exporter supports ingestion of data from many receivers into Azure Data Explorer.
+In this article, you'll learn how to configure the OTel collector to ingest into Azure Data Explorer, you'll set up the collector to ingest sample data, and then you'll take a quick look at the data that has been ingested.

 ## Prerequisites